Chicago Rush: All-Arena players

-Notable coaches

 Head coaches

-Note: Statistics are correct through the end of Week 1 the 2013 Arena Football League season.

 Media coverage

-The Chicago Rush originally had games broadcast on the now defunct Fox Sports Net Chicago during its first two seasons from 2001–02 with mostly Saturday night telecasts.
-When the AFL signed with NBC from 2003–06, the Rush was one of the most prominently featured teams during the national NBC broadcasts as well as playoff games and the majority of Chicago's games moved to Sunday afternoons.
+The Chicago Rush originally had games broadcast on the now defunct Fox Sports Net Chicago during its first two seasons from 2001 to 2002 with mostly Saturday night telecasts.
+When the AFL signed with NBC from 2003 to 2006, the Rush was one of the most prominently featured teams during the national NBC broadcasts as well as playoff games and the majority of Chicago's games moved to Sunday afternoons.
 A few of the games not picked up by NBC remained on FSN Chicago until 2006.
 Beginning in the 2007 season, the AFL began a TV partnership with ESPN and FSN Chicago went under and Comcast SportsNet Chicago took its place.
 Once again the Rush were widely featured during the national ESPN telecasts on Monday nights and Sunday afternoons.

 The regional telecasts went to Comcast SportsNet.
 From 2001 to 2008, the Rush games were broadcast by Tom Dore and former Chicago Bears offensive lineman James "Big Cat" Williams.
 The radio deals bounced between 670 The Score and ESPN Radio 1000.

 When the Rush returned in 2010, the AFL signed its TV deal with NFL Network, but the Rush were not featured as often as they had been with ESPN and NBC, averaging between 2 and 3 telecasts a year on NFL Network in 2010 and 2011, but were shutout from the national spotlight in 2012.
-Occasionally region games air on CSN and WGN's CLTV, and all AFL games are streamed for free online through UStream.
+Regional games aired on CSN and WGN's CLTV, and all AFL games streamed for free online on UStream.
 Online Radio and TV Broadcasts were handled by former Chicago Bruisers Broadcaster Les Grobstein in 2010 through 2013 without a color commentator.